redve-dev/redve-dev/README.md

 🐧 Linux user<br>
 </p>

-don't get implied by rare contributions.
-Many of my projects are on selfhosted git server
+This profile is for open source contribution mostly.
+All of my project are on my selfhosted gitea instance.